g00dnatur3/opencv-raspicam-bindings/README.md

 `closeCamera`: closes the camera, does not take any parameters, is synchronous.

-'grabImage'  : grabs and returns a pointer to an image asynchronously.
+`grabImage`  : grabs and returns a pointer to an image asynchronously.

 	Example:
 	```